 This is a two platform station re-opened on the site of the original.
 The station building remains standing here, waiting for a new use.

-The goods yard, on the east side approached from the south, is now a school.
+The goods yard site is now a school.

 The nearest stations were Fountainhall (north) and Bowland (south).